Learning and Brain Development Lab

 Ages: 4 months; 6 months; 8 months

-This study looks at how and why infants’ attention to their caregiver changes over the first year of life.
+This study explores how and why infants’ attention to their caregiver changes over the first year of life.
 Families who participate are asked to visit our lab three times, when infants are 4 months, 6 months, and 8 months old.
-During the visits, infants and their caregivers do several activities together:

-• Infants view a couple of short movies in which shapes, objects or faces appear on the screen.
-We will use a non-invasive eye tracker to record where your child looks as they view the display.
+• Infants view several short videos while we use a non-invasive eye tracker to record where your child looks on the display.

-• Next, infants play with several standard infant toys while we record where they are looking.
+• Infants play with several standard infant toys while we record where they are looking.

-• Infants and caregivers play together while we use a non-invasive EKG device to measure infants’ heart rate.
+• Lastly, infants and caregivers play together and interact in different ways while we use a non-invasive EKG device to measure infants’ heart rate.

 Are you expecting or caring for a baby under four months?
-Sign up to stay in touch and get updates as your baby grows!
+Join our email list to stay in touch and get updates as your baby grows!

 Attention and Learning in Childhood